 Here we go! bear with me as I gradually flesh out this review of the Olympus 12-40mm f/2.8 Micro Four Thirds lens.
 I’m looking for a compact, large aperture lens, with solid build quality and consistent performance.
 I think the 12-40mm lens should meet these needs, I have recently borrowed the lens so that I can be certain before I spend a whole bunch of money on it!

-When I originally started using the Four Thirds digital SLR system, I lusted after the fast HG and SHG lenses in the Olympus system.
-I wanted lenses like the awesome 14-35mm f2, the super versatile 50-200mm f2.8-f3.5 but i couldn’t afford them.
-I wound up getting a great deal on the 11-22mm f2.8-3.5 lens, and I really loved the wide angle and its really consistent quality.
+When first started using the Olympus and Panasonic Four Thirds digital SLR system, Ideal aspirational lenses for me were the large-aperture HG and SHG lenses in the Olympus system.
+I dreamed of owning amazing lenses like the awesome SHG 14-35mm f/2.0, the super versatile HG 50-200mm f/2.8-f/3.5 but I couldn’t afford them.
+I found a great deal on the Olympus 11-22mm f2.8-3.5 lens.
+It produced so many great photos

-Later on I found myself travelling more, and ultimately relocating to the other side of the world, I was not using the 11-22 nearly as often.
+After a few years and relocating to the other side of the world, I was not using the 11-22 often and decided to cut back to .
 The focus speed on my micro four thirds body was horribly slow, the weight and size of an SLR lens on a CSC camera with adapter was impractical, eventually I decided to sell the lens.